SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-versus-allergies/index.md

 * **Symptoms**: MCAS can cause many symptoms, from slow allergy-like reactions to fast anaphylactoid shock, and can be unpredictable and vary from person to person.
 An allergy causes a specific allergic reaction.

 * **Treatment**: MCAS treatment emphasizes mast cell stabilizers, leukotriene inhibitors, and limbic system recovery, along with addressing probable causes such as toxins or infections.
-Allergy treatment emphasizes allergen avoidance, medications to relieve symptoms (antihistamines, corticosteroids, bronchodilators) and immunotherapy (allergy shots or allergy drops).
+Allergy treatment emphasizes allergen avoidance, medications to relieve symptoms (such as antihistamines, corticosteroids, bronchodilators) and immunotherapy (such as allergy shots or allergy drops).